mitre-ace-direct/ace-direct/iam/README.md

     ```bash
     $  cd  /root/iam/config/oam/SSOAdminTools-13.0.0/ace/bin
+    $
     $  # get value of ADMIN_PWD in /root/iam/config/oam/config.properties. add it to pwd.txt
     $  echo password1 > pwd.txt  # assuming the default OpenAM Admin password
     $  chmod 400 pwd.txt  # change permissions
     $
     $  # run ssoadm to verify it
     $  ./ssoadm list-servers -u amadmin -f pwd.txt
+    $
     $  # if successful, OpenAM URL is shown: https://aceopenam.domain.com:8443/ace
-    $  # if error, the disk may be full
+    $  # if error, the disk may be full or some other problem
     $
     ```